Imperialism: France

 French Republicans, at first hostile to empire, only became supportive when Germany started to build her own colonial empire.
-As it developed, the new empire took on roles of trade with France, supplying raw materials and purchasing manufactured items, as well as lending prestige to the motherland and spreading French civilization and language as well as Catholicism.
+As it developed, the new empire took on roles of trade with France, supplying raw materials and purchasing manufactured items, as well as lending prestige to the fatherland and spreading French civilization and language as well as Catholicism.
 It also provided crucial manpower in both World Wars.
 It became a moral justification to lift the world up to French standards by bringing Christianity and French culture.
 In 1884 the leading exponent of colonialism, Jules Ferry declared France had a civilising mission: "The higher races have a right over the lower races, they have a duty to civilize the inferior".
 Full citizenship rights – assimilation – were offered, although in reality assimilation was always on the distant horizon.
 Contrasting from Britain, France sent small numbers of settlers to its colonies, with the only notable exception of Algeria, where French settlers nevertheless always remained a small minority.

 The French colonial empire of extended over 11,500,000 km2 at its height in the 1920s and had a population of 110 million people on the eve of World War II.

 In World War II, Charles de Gaulle and the Free French used the overseas colonies as bases from which they fought to liberate France.
 However, after 1945 anti-colonial movements began to challenge the Empire.
 France fought and lost a bitter war in Vietnam in the 1950s.
 Whereas they won the war in Algeria, de Gaulle decided to grant Algeria independence anyway in 1962.
 French settlers and many local supporters relocated to France.
 Nearly all of France's colonies gained independence by 1960, but France retained significant financial and diplomatic influence.
 It has repeatedly sent troops to assist its former colonies in Africa in suppressing insurrections and coups d'état.